Ruth-Nwawuzoh/IBM-HR-Analytics/README.md

 ---

 ## **Instructions to Clone and Unzip Repository**
-1. Clone the repository or unzip file If downloaded
+1. Clone the repository or unzip file ('HR Data Analysis.zip'), If downloaded
 2. Launch the notebook

 ---